Denver Slip and Fall AttorneyRequest Free Consultation

 What if I Had a Pre-Existing Condition?

 Under this doctrine, a person who causes harm to someone else must take their victim as they find them.
 This means that if you, as the victim, had a pre-existing condition that was aggravated by the fall, the property owner will still be responsible for your injuries.
-A pre-existing degenerative bone condition that is aggravated by your fall, or a unique psychological makeup that results in paranoia and diminished enjoyment of life after the fall, will not stop you from getting compensation.
+A pre-existing degenerative bone condition that is aggravated by your fall, or a unique psychological makeup that results in diminished enjoyment of life after the fall, will not stop you from getting compensation.

 Having an experienced slip and fall lawyer who knows the laws and can protect your interests is essential.
 Without knowledge of the law and access to professional experts, you may be cheated out of the full compensation that you deserve.

 How Much Compensation Can I Get for a Slip and Fall Accident?